darinz/CS105-Java/16_oop/05_encapsulation.md

 - Encapsulation is about hiding details and exposing only what is necessary.
 - Use `private` fields and provide public accessors/mutators to control access.
 - This makes your code safer, more flexible, and easier to maintain.
+- Adding comments and explanations to your code helps others (and your future self) understand how and why it works!